Beyond Pixel Histories: World Models with Persistent 3D State: Conclusion

 \section{Conclusion}

 In this work, we introduced PERSIST, a world modelling framework that tracks the evolution of a persistent latent 3D state.
-Our results demonstrate that actively generating guidance frames from this 3D state substantially improves spatial memory, temporal coherence, and overall generation quality compared to conditioning on pixel-based histories.
+Our results demonstrate that actively generating guidance frames from this 3D state substantially improves spatial memory, temporal coherence, and overall generation quality and stability compared to conditioning on pixel-based histories.
 We show that tracking this 3D world state allows the model to capture environment dynamics occurring beyond the agent's view.
 Additionally, it lets users pre-specify, visualise, and modify the structure of generated environments, creating new ways of controlling generated experiences.

-Despite these advances, PERSIST currently relies on ground-truth 3D supervision during training, and faces challenges common to AR generation, such as error accumulation and memory constraints.
-We report examples of generation glitches caused by error accumulation over the course of a 2000 steps episode in \Cref{fig:limitations}.
+Despite these advances, PERSIST currently relies on ground-truth 3D supervision during training and maintains a finite region of 3D space in memory.
+Furthermore, our implementation was not optimised for inference speed and does not yet achieve real-time inference.
 We believe these limitations outline a clear roadmap for future research involving persistent 3D world states: in-the-wild training via synthetic 3D annotations obtained from 2D-to-3D foundation models~\citep{wang2025vggt,sam3dteam2025sam3d3dfyimages}, end-to-end post-training on generated rollouts to mitigate autoregressive drift~\citep{huang2025self}, and access to unconstrained spatial memory via a 3D memory bank.
 We provide a detailed discussion of these directions in Appendix~\ref{app:limitations}.